 - service members who are severely injured or terminally ill.

 If the service member falls under the "Quickstart" claim, their claims folder will be either sent to the Winston-Salem regional office (if you're separating from active duty from Europe, the Middle East or the eastern half of the U.S.), the San Diego regional office (if you're separating from the western half of the U.S., the Pacific, or Japan and Korea), or the regional office who has jurisdiction over the area where they will be residing after separation (this is based on the forwarding address noted on the disability compensation application, and whether or not any condition noted above under the "prolonged development" was claimed).
 Any needed C&P exams will be authorized by that servicing regional office and be scheduled at the nearest VAMC or out-patient clinic where the veteran will be residing after separation.

 If you're a service member who meets the above criteria and would like to file a pre-discharge disability compensation claim before separation, you'll need to fill out VAF 21-526c or VAF 21-526EZ and attach a copy of all service treatment records for all periods of service.
 Also if you have any dependents, you'll need to fill out VAF 21-686c and attach a copy of any birth certificates, marriage certificates and any divorce decrees from both you and your spouse nullifying any previous marriages.
 Then send all of this to your installation intake site.

 Effective October 1, 2017:

 All pre-discharge claims filed on or after October 1, 2017, will now be catorigized either as a pre-dicharge claim (BDD or Benefits Delivery at Discharge claim) or a Fully Developed Claim

-In order for a seperating service member to qualify to have their pre-discharge claim be processed under the BDD, they must meet the following criteria;
+In order for a separating service member to qualify to have their pre-discharge claim be processed under the BDD process, they must meet the following criteria;

 - submit their claim within 180 days to 90 days from their discharge date.